 If a majority of the faculty in the unit approves the proposed change, the dean shall forward it to the Vice President for Faculty Development and Advancement for submission to the Council of Deans and the Faculty Senate for discussion and response.
 If both groups approve, the Vice President for Faculty Development and Advancement shall consider the proposal and submit it to the Provost for consideration.
-Upon their concurrence, the proposal shall be submitted to the Board of Trustees as a consent agenda item.
+Upon their concurrence, the proposal shall be submitted to the Board of Trustees.